hackclub/hackclub/workshops/pcb_level_2/README.md

 You might've noticed that in my original footprint assignment window had some components filled out already.
 This is because chips like the ATmega328P-AU only have one footprint - that's what the `AU` designates.

-Others, like the switch, were found by searching for the part number `1187A` through the footprint window.
+Others, like the switch, were found by searching for the part number, `1187A`, through the footprint window.

 Lastly, some components like the USB-C Receptacle can be weird.
-While there are hundereds of different manufacturers of USB-C ports and receptacles, there are only a few common designs.
-However, there is no way to confirm which part uses which design, so in this case, I went backwards - first picking the KiCAD footprint that I liked, and then finding that part of JLCPCB, which happens to be the `7010ASV`.
+While there are hundreds of different manufacturers of USB-C ports and receptacles, there are only a few common designs.
+However, there is no way to confirm which part uses which design (without manually checking each dimension), so in this case, I went backwards - first picking the KiCAD footprint that I liked, and then finding that part of JLCPCB, which happens to be the `7010ASV`.

 ---